aosabook/500lines/same-origin-policy/doc/chapter.md

   payload: lone Resource
 }{
   causedBy in JsonpRequest
+  let resp = causedBy.response |
-  cb = causedBy.@padding
+    cb = resp.@cb and
-  -- the result of the JSONP request is passed on as an argument to the callback payload in causedBy.response
+    -- result of JSONP request is passed on as an argument to the callback payload = resp.@payload
 }
 ```

+Note that the callback function executed is the same as the one that's included in the response (`cb = resp.@cb`), but _not_ necessarily the same as the padding.
+In other words, for the JSONP communication to work, the server should properly construct a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).

 ### PostMessage